BGmi/BGmi/README.rst

 ================
 BGmi Data Source
 ================
-You can easily add your own BGmi data source by extending BGmi website base class and implement all the method.
+You can easily add your own BGmi data source by extending BGmi website base(:code:`bgmi.website.base.BaseWebsite`) class and implement all the method.

 .. code-block:: python